Project 0: Digital Painting - Spring 2026

 Any program should be adequately tested.
 Adequate testing includes test functions for normal cases, edge cases and error cases if any applies.
 The following list presents some examples for this project:

-• Trying to create a Checkers object with 6 rows and 6 columns is an error case.
+• Trying to create an Art object with -1 height or -10 width is an error case.

-• Trying to create a Checkers object with 8 rows and 8 columns is an edge case.
+• Trying to create an Art object with 1 height and 1 width is an edge case.

-• Trying to create a Checkers object with 10 rows and 10 columns is a normal case.
+• Trying to create an Art object with 10 height and 10 width is a normal case.

 The following presents a non-exhaustive list of tests for this project.
 Please note, you need to test your work adequately.

-• Test whether the constructor works correctly for an error case, e.g. it creates an empty object if the user tries to create an object with -5 rows and -10 columns.
+• Test whether the constructor works correctly for an error case, e.g. it creates an empty object if the user tries to create an object with -5 height and -10 width.

 The following test function is provided to you in driver.cpp in the Tester class as a sample test function.
 We recommend that you study the implementation of this function.